Learn More and ApplyNursing (BSN)

 Retention Policies

-2. If a student earns a C or C- in any course, the student is placed on probation.
-The student must enroll in the School of Nursing Success Coaching program.
-If the student is able to earn grades in all courses that are C+ or above AND earn a cumulative GPA of 2.5 or greater in the next academic quarter, the student is no longer on probation.
+2. Students earning a C or below in nursing courses, will be placed on academic probation.
+Grades below a C- in non-nursing courses or below a C+ for nursing courses, are not considered passing, as such the student must repeat the course and earn a C+ or better.
+If the student can earn grades in all courses that are C+ or above AND earn a cumulative GPA of 2.75 or greater in the next academic quarter, the student is no longer on probation.
 If this does not occur, the student will be dismissed from the program.
+The student will be considered “out of sequence” for nursing courses but may continue to take non-nursing courses at DePaul if the student remains in good academic standing according to the DePaul undergraduate handbook.

-4. A student may be placed on probation a maximum of two times during their program.
+3. A student may be placed on probation a maximum of two times during their program.

-5. In accordance with the nursing licensing regulations, students found to be convicted of a crime will be reviewed by the APR Committee and may be suspended or dismissed from the program.
+4. In accordance with the nursing licensing regulations, students found to be convicted of a crime will be reviewed by the APR Committee and may be suspended or dismissed from the program.
 It is the student’s responsibility to disclose any arrests or convictions while enrolled in their program.
 Degree conferral from the University does not guarantee licensure eligibility in the event the student is convicted of a crime.
 It is the student’s responsibility to be knowledgeable of the licensure requirements for the state in which they intend to apply for RN licensure.

-6. The School of Nursing expects a respectful environment conducive to teaching and learning for all students, faculty, and staff.
+5. The School of Nursing expects a respectful environment conducive to teaching and learning for all students, faculty, and staff.
 Inappropriate conduct is defined as any action that interferes with the creation and maintenance of an effective learning environment.
 Students are expected to display civility in all aspects of their educational experience at DePaul University and affiliated institutions.

 Progression Policies